 Maybe in 2017, but these days there are way better options.

 The Logitech G432 will do in a pinch, but there are tons of legitimately good or great options in the under $80, and most of them will do better.
 If you’re a PC gamer looking for something cheap headsets like the Razer Kraken X and Corsair HS60 Pro Surround both offer equal sound, sturdier frames, and cover the same features.
+There’s also a wide range of cheap Turtle Beach gaming headsets, like the Recon 200 and Recon Spark, which all retail for less money and offer better sound quality (especially on the microphone side).
+In fact, the Turtle Beach Recon 70 runs for half the price of the G432, and it’s a better gaming headset in pretty much every way (minus the surround sound).
 If you’re a console gamer, the Playstation Gold Wireless Headset will even bring surround sound to the Playstation 4.

 The Logitech G430 was a workhorse of a headset, but times have changed.
-Its followup sounds good, but its mic has clipping issues, and the whole thing feels pretty flimsy.
+Its follow-up sounds good, but its mic has clipping issues, and the whole thing feels pretty flimsy.
+In 2021, there’s just no good reason to buy this headset—if there are more recent headsets available, most of them will serve you better.